 - Don’t need to access the money in the near future

-- Have a separate emergency savings account to cover unexpected expenses easily
+- Have separate emergency savings to cover unexpected expenses easily

 - Don’t anticipate any large purchases or expenses during the term of the CD, like a roof, a car, or a house